gmarino2048/EECS-338-Final-Project/README.md

 ##### Summary of functions

-`bubblesort(int array[], int index)`
+`bubblesort(int array[], long index)`

 This method of the `mergesort_single_process.c` file will sort a list of values in an ascending order.
 It does this by looking through the list of values linearly, and at each increment it will compare the index value to the next sequential value.
 It will swap the values and continue searching the list linearly until the list is sorted.
+A long is passed to avoid segmentation faults.

-`swap(int *one, int *two)`
+`swap(int *arr, long index1, long index2)`

-This method of the `mergesort_single_process.c` file is a helper method for the `bubblesort(int array[], int index)` method.
-It is used to swap the value of one, and two.
-Utilized primarily to make the code more readable.
+This method of the `mergesort_single_process.c` file is a helper method for the `bubblesort(int array[], long index)` method.
+It is used to swap the value of index1, and index2.
+Utilized primarily to make the code more readable, longs are passed to avoid segmentation faults.

 `int main()`

-Utilized primarily for testing output, but not necessary for the project.
+Method utilized to print the times it takes to sort the array at increments i = i * 2, up to 1000000.
+The times will be compared to our multi-threaded algorithm.

 ##### Summary of Data Types